melven/pitts/README.md

 * [Python](https://www.python.org) >= 3.6 (tested with 3.9 and 3.10)
 * [pybind11](https://github.com/pybind/pybind11) (optional, tested with 2.9.1. and 2.10.1)
 * [JlCxx](https://github.com/JuliaInterop/libcxxwrap-julia) (optional, tested with 0.11.2)

+Supplied version numbers ("tested with") are used in CI builds.

 ### Compiling
 Simply configure with CMake and compile, on Linux system usually done by: